 This clamp can be used with any AVR programmer to program the ATTiny84A transparent line driver.
 You only need to do this if you want to use a custom communications protocol between the STM32F070RB and SenseLog ports.

 You can find all of the documentation related to this project in our GitHub repository.
 Feel free to modify, extend, and adapt it to suit your requirements!
 And, if you have a question, please feel free to reach out to us using the Ask a technical question on our campaign page.

-PCB design, assembly, and testing will all be done in-house here in Nonthuri, Thailand.
-For the sake of traceability and quality assurance, we will order our PCBs and parts from reliable, RoHS- and ISO-certified companies in the USA and China.
-For assembly, we will be using the custom pick-and-place machine we built for our previous project, PowerEver.
+PCB design, assembly, and testing are done in-house here in Nonthuri, Thailand.
+For the sake of traceability and quality assurance, we order our PCBs and parts from reliable, RoHS- and ISO-certified companies in the USA and China.
+For assembly, we use the custom pick-and-place machine we built for our previous project, PowerEver.
 Thanks to hardware add-ons and fine-tuning, it currently has a placement accuracy of better than 0.2 mm.
 Below is a demonstration of this machine placing 64-pin, 0.5 mm pitch ARM STM32F070RB microcontrollers:

 Produced by Pichanon Suwannathada / Lambda Nu Co.
 Ltd. in Nonthaburi, Thailand.